codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 ## Managing and uploading files

-Team owner permissions are required to upload and edit files under the **Code signing identities** section.
+Team admin permissions are required to upload and edit files under the **Code signing identities** section.
 However, all team members can view the file info for any of the uploaded files.

 ### Creating the App Store Connect API key